-How To Use HTML For Amazon Book Descriptions To Stand Out
+How To Make Your Amazon Book Description Stand Out

-For those unfamiliar with HTML, it is a code or tag that can be used to enhance text characteristics.
+For those unfamiliar with HTML, it is a code or tag you can use to enhance the characteristics of text.

 It’s very easy to do